By

 Cellular connectivity with SIM cards ensures that these features work flawlessly, even in high-traffic or geographically challenging locations.

-Especially for large EV charging sites or electric fleet depots that require a 99% uptime, the best approach is router solutions that use SIM cards only as a backup.
+Especially for large EV charging sites or electric fleet depots that require a 99% uptime, the best approach is router solutions that use EV charger SIM cards only as a backup.
 The router will connect to the ISP or fiber provider.
 In addition, the router as several SIM card slots.
 Most industrial routers have these capabilities and are critical for large EV charging sites.
 These devices:

 By integrating routers with SIM cards, operators can create robust charging networks that are both scalable and secure.
 Essentially, it means the chargers connect to one single router.